tiwater/ticos-sdk-for-c/observability/ticos-firmware-sdk/examples/nrf5/README.md

 ```
 rtt_cli:~$ get_core
-<info> app: MFLT: Has coredump with size: 8448
+<info> app: Tcs: Has coredump with size: 8448
 ```

 This confirms that a coredump of 8448 bytes (the entire space allocated for the